BaseMax/NetPHP/README.md

 # NetPHP

-Useful functions for connecting to the network in PHP based applications.
+Useful functions for connecting to the network in the PHP based applications.